 An Honor by the Coast Fork Willamette Watershed Council

-We’re proud to work with the Coast Fork Willamette Watershed Council to improve water quality and fish habitat through restoration, monitoring, education and stewardship.
+We’re proud to work with the Coast Fork Willamette Watershed Council in Oregon to improve water quality and fish habitat through restoration, monitoring, education and stewardship.

 Back to Environmental Stewardship Overview

-Our managed forests mature quickly and are often able to sequester more carbon than unmanaged forests through faster, continuous rotations, all while maintaining the vast pool of carbon in the forest soil.
+Our managed forests mature quickly and are often able to sequester more carbon than unmanaged forests through faster, continuous rotations, all while maintaining a vast pool of carbon across the forest landscape.

-When we turn logs into wood products that are used to create buildings, the carbon in those wood products is locked in for the life of the building.
-In addition to storing carbon, using wood products for construction results in few greenhouse gas emissions because producing wood products requires less energy than producing other non-renewable building materials, such as steel and concrete.
-Our Carbon Record provides a detailed accounting of the carbon that is sequestered by the forests we manage, and stored in the wood products we make.
+When logs are made into wood products used in buildings, the carbon in those wood products is stored for the life of the building.
+Wood products also require less energy to manufacture than other non-renewable building materials such as steel and concrete, resulting in fewer greenhouse gases being emitted.
+Our Carbon Record provides a detailed accounting of the carbon that is sequestered by our forests and wood products.

 Everyday